Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 Engine and transmission

 The Ford Essex and Cologne V6 engines are strongly supported by a range of classic Ford specialists, so parts availability is good.
-With a mid-mounted camshaft and overhead valves, they all use timing gears instead of a belt or chain, so there’s nothing to change here.
-The only possible problem concerns the camshaft gear, which consists of a composite material that can wear, resulting in engine noise and eventually running issues.
-The solution is to fit a steel or aluminium replacement, which is noisier than the composite type, but longer lasting.
+The only possible problem concerns the camshaft gear on the Essex, which consists of a composite material that can wear, resulting in engine noise and eventually running issues.
+The solution is to fit a steel or aluminium replacement, which is noisier but longer lasting.
+Misfires on the Essex V6 can sometimes be caused by wear of the distributor drive, which can be replaced for around £25.

 With the spare wheel mounted in the front of the engine bay and the engine squeezed between it and the bulkhead, cooling issues can arise, so leave the engine running and watch the temperature gauge, ensuring the electric fan (if fitted) is automatically activated when the coolant gets too hot.
-If the engine overheats, then Nigel advises that if ancillaries such as the radiator, water pump, hoses and fan are all in good order or have been replaced, then there’s going to be an issue with the engine.

 A Borg Warner Type 35 three-speed automatic gearbox was initially installed in the Scimitar SE5; oil leaks are common so look for service evidence.
 Any automatic gearbox in a Scimitar SE5a or later model should be a four-speed Ford C3 type, as fitted to Fords including the Mk1 and Mk2 Granada.
-Its front oil seal is prone to leaking but new seals are available.
+Its front oil seal is prone to leaking but new ones are available.

 A Salisbury 4HA live axle is fitted to all vehicles, initially with a 3.58:1 final drive ratio for all manual gearboxes, which was later changed to 3.31:1.
 For automatic gearboxes, this was a lower 3.07:1, which was changed to 3.54:1 on the SE6b with the less torquey 2.8 V6.
 Check around the casing for signs of oil leaks, which may mean the seals have blown, but can also be caused by a blocked breather hole on the top of the casing.